We plan to follow the itinerary however roads wash out, or are extended, occasionally people get sick, logistical challenges arise,

 Dinner is served under (our sun shade since it was a warm evening) - Jamie

-camp on the banks of the Markha river.
-Long ago invaders from what is now Pakistan coveted the high grazing and livestock of Nyimaling, thus the Markha valley was at one time heavily fortified.
+the hill above Markha village.
+Long ago invaders from what is now Pakistan coveted the high grazing and livestock of Nyimaling, thus the need for the fortifications all along the Markha valley.

 This is another day of ambling along the trails used by countless shepherds